dinguschan-owo/Helios/README.md

 ## ***`License`***

-do whatever the hell you want with this code, just please PLEASE credit me. i worked hard on this :(
+do whatever the you want with this code, its open sauce! just please PLEASE credit me, cause i worked hard on this :(

 ## ***`Deploy This Project`***
 Vercel: